Rdbaker/rovu-api/README.rst

 Migrations
 ----------

 Whenever a database migration needs to be made.
-Run the following commands:
+Run the following command:
 ::

     python manage.py db migrate